JennToo/altgo-us/content/pages/legal.md

 # Updating your gender marker

-Following the letter of the law in Alabama, you must obtain a letter of transition from a medical provider to update the gender on your birth certificate.
+Currently, having an updated birth certificate is the quickest way to change your gender marker on other legal docs (like your driver's license).
 If you're at least on hormones and can get a letter from a doctor or other provider, this process may be possible for you.

-At this time, Alabama does not offer a non-binary gender identification.
+At this time, Alabama does not offer a nonbinary gender identification.

 ## Birth Certificate

+Following the letter of the law in Alabama, you must obtain a letter of transition from a medical provider to update the gender on your birth certificate.

 If you have an Alabama birth certificate, [you can use this guide from ALTRAC to update it without the use of a lawyer][gender-guide].
 This has been proven to work in Madison County, and could potentially work in other counties.

 Morgan County will not process birth certificate changes.
 If you know of